dtroode/kistauri-blog/src/pages/blog/how-i-work-and-learn.md

 Besides, I don't love overfill bar and I've to save bookmarks without names, only with icons.
 Another proof of icons importance.

-_General principles of bookmarks location:_

-- Social media and news websites
+_General principles of bookmarks location:_ social media and news websites, tools, materials for learning
-- Tools
-- Materials for learning

 **Social media and news websites.** My main social media is Twitter.
 Also, I use local popular VK, but not so often.
 Twitter I open 10+ times per day every day, that's because Twitter is on the bar, VK isn't.